flamy-ai/orange-pi-5-security-camp/more/terminology.md

 <h3>Thermal Pad</h3>

-- This is a soft pad that conducts heat well and goes between a heat-generating component (such as a computer chip) and a heatsink (which is a large piece of metal).
+- This is a soft pad that conducts heat well and goes between a heat-generating component (such as a computer chip) and a [heatsink].

+<h3>Heatsink</h3>

+- Large piece of conductive metal that absorbs heat from a computer chip.
+Often has a thermal interface material (thermal paste or [thermal pad]) between the heatsink and the chip and often has a high-surface area finned side opposite the computer chip to disperse heat into the air (often with a fan) and in some instances will have water cooling.

 <br><br><br>